 - Attend three evening twilight sessions.

-- Work with a mentor with whom they will have an introductory first meeting, followed by four mentor sessions at three monthly intervals across the year.
+- Work with a mentor with whom you will have an introductory first meeting, followed by four mentor sessions at three monthly intervals across the year.

 Those who wish to be considered for Authorised Lay Ministry (within the Church of England) or who wish to deepen and extend their skills can continue on the pathway for a second year.
 This is ALTP+.
 During this year, they will continue to work with a mentor but their training will be more focussed.